 a.
 Jurisdiction: The University Judicial Board shall have jurisdiction of all cases alleging violations of this Student Conduct Code.

 b.
 Membership: Each hearing panel of the University Judicial Board shall be comprised of six (6) voting members: three (3) full-time members of the University's General Faculty and three (3)full-time students.
 Each panel shall be chaired by a faculty member who shall not have a vote.
-The persons appointed by the Dean of Students to a hearing panel shall be selected from a pool of persons who have been trained on the student judicial process.
+The persons appointed by the Associate Vice President for Student Life to a hearing panel shall be selected from a pool of persons who have been trained on the student judicial process.

 c.
-Advisor and Secretary: The Dean of Students shall serve as secretary to, and an advisor of, the University Judicial Board and its hearing panels.
-The Dean of Students shall: a) assign members to the hearing panels when necessary; b) refer cases which have not been resolved administratively (Section III.
+Advisor and Secretary: The Associate Vice President for Student Life shall serve as secretary to, and an advisor of, the University Judicial Board and its hearing panels.
+The Associate Vice President for Student Life shall: a) assign members to the hearing panels when necessary; b) refer cases which have not been resolved administratively (Section III.
 B. 5); and c) coordinate arrangements for hearings.

 d.
 Judicial Liaison: Student Life administrative staff members shall serve as Judicial Liaison for University Judicial Board hearing panels.